tylerlong/slim_text/README.md

 Here is [the link](https://chrome.google.com/webstore/detail/slim-text/efgpjeojnoblodlofkhmhgghdfadmeoc) to Slim Text on Chrome Web Store.

-If you like it, don't forget to give it a 5 star rating!
+If you like it, don't forget to give it a 5-star rating ^_^.